burgundyjames/hello-world/README.md

 # hello-world
 my first repository
-I have been working in front-end developmen for the past 10+ years and would now like to learn more about back-ed development.
+I have been working in front-end development for the past 10+ years and would now like to learn more about back-end development.
 This is my first GitHub repository.